Bandits with many optimal arms: Introduction

-We assume that the agent can pick arms uniformly at random from the reservoir $\cA$, and this arm belongs either to the set $\cA^*$ with probability $\pstar$ -- i.e.~there is a proportion $\pstar$ of optimal arms in the reservoir; or it belongs to the set $\cA_{sub}$ with probability $1 - \pstar$ -- i.e.~there is a proportion $1-\pstar$ of sub-optimal arms in the reservoir.
+We further assume that there exists a partition $\cA = \cA^* \cup \cA_{sub}$ such that each arm $a\in \cA^*$ is optimal, i.e.~$\mu_a = \mu^*$, and each arm $a\in \cA_{sub}$ is sub-optimal, i.e.~$\mu_a \leq \mu_{sub}$.
+We assume that the agent can pick arms uniformly at random from the reservoir $\cA$\footnote{In case of infinite $\cA$, one can obviously not sample from a uniform distribution.
+Our analysis extends to general distributions on $\cA$.}, and this arm belongs either to the set $\cA^*$ with probability $\pstar$, i.e.~there is a proportion $\pstar$ of optimal arms in the reservoir; or it belongs to the set $\cA_{sub}$ with probability $1 - \pstar$, i.e.~there is a proportion $1-\pstar$ of sub-optimal arms in the reservoir.

-In the classical stochastic bandit setting, it is typically assumed that there is a single optimal arm which would amount to having $\pstar = 1/|\cA|$.
-Here we will depart from this case and typically consider cases where $\pstar \geq 1/|\cA|$.

 The learner interacts with the environment in several rounds $t = 1, 2, \ldots, T$, where we fix the time horizon $T$.
 At each round $t \leq T$, the learner chooses an arm $a_t$ by either picking a new arm from the reservoir $\cA$ or playing a past arm, and gets a reward $Y_t \sim \nu_{a(t)}$.
 The arm choice depends only on the past observations, the past arm choices, and possibly some exogenous randomness.
-The rewards for each arm $a$ are i.i.d.\ random variables with mean $\mu_a$ unknown to the learner, and for each two distinct arms or time points, the rewards are mutually independent.
+The rewards for each arm $a$ are i.i.d.\ random variables with mean $\mu_a$ unknown to the learner.

 \paragraph{Cumulative regret setting.} The first setting we study is that of minimizing the \emph{cumulative regret}.
 This setting enforces the \emph{exploration-exploitation trade-off}: the learner needs to balance exploratory actions to get a better estimate of the reward distributions, and exploitative actions to maximize the total return -- and minimise the associated cumulative regret.
 The cumulative regret is the difference between the sum of expected rewards the learner would have obtained by only choosing the arm with the highest mean reward, and the sum of expected rewards she actually collected: